offbynull/learn/Math/input/input.md

   5 iterations of subtraction.

-* -15 / -3 -- how many iterations og subtracting by -3 before -15 reaches 0
+* -15 / -3 -- how many iterations of subtracting by -3 before -15 reaches 0

   ```{svgbob}
   <-+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+->